ParedesGab/PP5-heritage-housing-issues/README.md

 ## Acknowledgements

-+ Thank you very much to my cohort Kay Welfare for the important tips!
++ Thank you very much to my cohort Kay Welfare for the important tips.

-+ Than you the Code Institute Tutor Team for showing me the guidelines to deploy in Render.
++ My sincere gratitude to the Code Institute Tutor Team for providing me the guidelines to deploy in Render.

 + To my family, especially my husband Johannes, my parents Hildebrando and Marcela and my siblings Brando and Sandra: thank you for all your support and cheering on this project.
 It means the world.